ogs22/cookbook/glossary/quad.md

-Prefix meaning 'to do with four'.
+Prefix meaning ’to do with four’.